-Purchasing a properly sized air filter for your Cocoa home is important.
+Purchasing a properly sized air filter for your Melbourne home is important.
 Simply look at the label of your existing filter to see the height by width and thickness, or just measure it yourself.
 Typically home air filters are 1” thick, but there are a variety of standard width and height dimensions, and some systems have thicker filters.

 2) Material & MERV Rating

 The efficiencies of filters are rated on a scale of 16, known as MERV ratings.
 MERV stands for Minimum Efficiency Reporting Value.
 This number tells the user, under the least efficient conditions, how well the filter is designed to trap contaminants.

 As a basic example, these are some usual MERV ratings and how they connect to efficiencies.
 This is only a guide, so don’t forget to read the filter manufacturers’ information when shopping for specific filters.

 MERV 5-8 80-95%

 While a higher MERV number may offer better filtration efficiency, it is critical to understand that too high a MERV filter may also cost you more to operate your furnace and AC system.
 The higher the MERV, the more difficult the air may flow through the system, and the harder the system may need to work.
 Your goal is to get the right balance between air flow, air filtration level and energy efficiency.

 Consider it this way, the most efficient ‘filter’ would equivalent to a piece of plywood that would just trap ALL contaminants and all the air from getting into your Melbourne home.
 That's definitely the “best” air filtration, but would also be like living in a box.